 "If you're sure you have enough."

 "There's plenty."
-Lorelai chuckles at the thought of not having enough take-out.
+Lorelai laughs, lightly.
 "We decided to take on the chicken column last night."

 "Well, it's all out on the table, so come in when you're ready."